MINNESOTA DIVORCE BASICS AND OVERVIEW

 - Legal Separation Permitted: A legal separation will be granted if the court finds the couple needs one.

 - Grounds: An irretrievable breakdown of the marriage, which means "living separate and apart for at least 180 days or serious marital discord adversely affecting the attitude of the husband, wife, or both towards the marriage."
-(See Minnesota Laws for Divorce)

 - Mediation Required: No, but any issues about custody or visitation (except sexual abuse of one of the parties or the children) may be mediated before, during or after a hearing if the parents are not in agreement.
 Mediation aims to reduce acrimony between the parents and builds agreement about the child's best interests.
 The mediator makes his or her best efforts to help resolve a custody or parenting time dispute but makes no court orders.